Multimodal Self-Supervised Learning for Medical Image Analysis: Related Work

-Solving jigsaw puzzles as a self-supervised task has been utilized recently as a solution for domain adaptation across different datasets~\cite{domain_adaptation_caputo}.
-In a multi-task training scheme, Carlucci \emph{et al.} exploited jigsaw puzzle-solving as a secondary task for object recognition, acting mainly as a regularizer.
-Similarly, other types of self-supervised tasks were used to improve domain generalization in~\cite{domain_adaptation_efros}.
-Both of these works seek to align different source and target domains in the feature space by learning to perform self-supervised tasks on both domains.
-Their aim is to learn \emph{domain} agnostic representations for different concepts.
-In our work, however, we utilize self-supervision in an attempt to learn \emph{cross-modal} representations.
+Applications of solving jigsaw puzzles as a proxy task include domain adaptation across different datasets~\cite{domain_adaptation_caputo,domain_adaptation_efros}.
+In a multi-task learning scheme, both works exploit jigsaw puzzles as a secondary task for object recognition, acting mainly as a regularizer.
+Their aim is to learn \emph{domain}-agnostic representations for different concepts, we utilize jigsaw puzzle solving in an attempt to learn \emph{modality}-agnostic representations, however.
 Also, as opposed to our approach, both works use self-supervision in a multi-task fashion, solving jointly the same tasks on multiple domains.
-We create a multimodal task by fusing the data of multiple modalities and then solving that task.
+In this scenario, the model is expected to confuse the modalities/domains at the \emph{feature-level}, i.e. in the learned features.
+This type of domain/modality interaction is similar to the late fusion of multimodal data~\cite{multimodal_survey}.
+On the other hand, we create a multimodal task by fusing the data of multiple modalities and then solving that task, i.e. we perform an early modality fusion~\cite{multimodal_survey}.
 Their approach is likely to fail when the domain difference is high, i.e. the modality difference in our case.
-On the other hand, our approach can handle this issue as the integration of modalities occurs at the data level.
+On the other hand, our approach can handle this issue as the integration of modalities occurs at the \emph{data-level}, as shown in our experimental results.

-In the medical context, self-supervised learning has found use cases in diverse applications such as depth estimation in monocular endoscopy~\cite{depth}, medical image registration~\cite{register}, body part recognition~\cite{body} and a body part regression for slice ordering~\cite{Yan2018DeepLG}.
-As opposed to our approach, none of these methods propose an auxiliary task as a self-supervised learning stage for other downstream tasks.
-In addition, many of these works make multiple assumptions about input data, resulting in engineered solutions that hardly generalize to other target tasks.
-Our proposed approach do not make any assumptions about input data.
+\textbf{Multimodal learning} works on are numerous~\cite{multimodal_survey,multimodal_dl}, and attempt to tackle many of its inherent difficulties, such as: multimodal fusion, alignment, and more importantly, representation.
+Multimodal representations allow for solving several tasks, which are otherwise unfeasible using single-modal representations.
+Prior works, some of which are self-supervised methods, addressed tasks that involve various combinations of modalities, such as: image and text~\cite{vqa,vqa_medical,image_caption1,image_caption2,lip_reading,text2image,cross_modal_scenes}, image and audio~\cite{audio_animation,audio_image1,audio_image2,audio_image3,soundnet,emotion_cross_modal,speech_grounding}, audio and text~\cite{audio_text1,audio_text2}, and multiview (multimodal) images~\cite{Multimodal_decision_making,cross_learn,rgb_optical1,rgb_optical2}.
+The latter works are the most similar to ours in terms of modality types they combine.
+However, our approach fuses the imaging modalities at the \emph{data-level}, as opposed to the \emph{feature-level} used in these works.
+As explained above, our approach can handle large modality differences, and thus enables better modality confusion.